thuijskens/thuijskens.github.io/_posts/2018-11-11-useful-code-is-production-code.md

 Finally, follow the below steps to ensure your codebase can be executed easily and robustly:

-- Use a **pipeline framework** for your engineering and modelling workflows:
+- Use a **pipeline framework** for your engineering and modelling workflows.
   - Frameworks like [Apache Airflow](https://airflow.apache.org/) and [Luigi](https://luigi.readthedocs.io/en/stable/) are a great way to make your code inherently modular.
-  - They allow you to build your workflow as a series of nodes in a graph, and usually give you stuff like dependency management and workflow execution for free.
+  - They allow you to build your workflow as a series of nodes in a graph, and usually gives you stuff like dependency management and workflow execution for free.
-- Write **unit tests** for your codebase:
+- Write **unit tests** for your codebase.
-  - Pick a unit testing framework (like [nose](https://nose.readthedocs.io/en/latest/) or [pytest](https://docs.pytest.org/en/latest/) and stick with it.
+  - Pick a unit testing framework (like [nose](https://nose.readthedocs.io/en/latest/) or [pytest](https://docs.pytest.org/en/latest/)) and stick with it.
   - Writing unit tests can be cumbersome, but you want these tests in your codebase to ensure everything behaves as expected!
 This is especially important in data science, where we deal a lot with black-box algorithms.
-- Consider adding **continuous integration** (CI) to your repository:
+- Consider adding **continuous integration** (CI) to your repository.
   - CI can be used to run your unit tests or pipeline after every commit or merge, making sure that no change to the codebase breaks it.
   - Many vendors offer integration with the code hosting platforms like GitHub or GitLab.
 All you need typically is a [configuration file](https://github.com/thuijskens/production-tools/blob/master/.circleci/config.yml) that is committed to your codebase, and you are ready to go!